Transition metal oxalate complex: Mixed ligand complexes

 Whereas homoleptic complexes are easier to describe, far more abundant are complexes with oxalate and other ligands.
 Many metals form polynuclear complexes with oxalate and water.
 In ferric oxalate, Fe2(C2O4)3*4H2O, one oxalate is bonded through all four oxygen atoms and another oxalate binds through only two oxygen atoms, in both cases bridging.
-"Durrant's salt" contains the anionic complex [Co(C2O4)2(mu\s-OH)]2(4-).
+"Durrant's salt" contains the anionic complex [Co(C2O4)2(μ\-OH)]2(4-).